httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    7. Else if char is not ";", fail parsing.
    8. Discard any leading OWS from input_string.
    9. If input_string is empty, fail parsing.
-4. No structured data has been found; fail parsing.
+4. No structured data has been found; return top_list (which is empty).

 ### Parsing a Parameterized List from Text {#parse-param-list}